Supplement Timing: When to Take Your Vitamins for Maximum Absorption

 Why Supplement Timing Actually Matters

-Your digestive system doesn’t treat every supplement the same way.
-Some vitamins are fat-soluble — they need dietary fat present to be absorbed through the gut wall.
+Your digestive system does not treat every supplement the same way.
+Some vitamins are fat-soluble.
+They need dietary fat present to be absorbed through the gut wall.
 Others are water-soluble and do fine on an empty stomach.
-Some minerals compete with each other for absorption pathways, meaning taking them together can actually reduce how much of each you absorb.
-And some supplements interact with specific foods or medications that are commonly taken at certain times of day.

 Fat-Soluble Vitamins: Always Take With a Meal Containing Fat